roxk/idlgen/README.md

 #### Others

 1. Attributes
+2. Properties
-2. Import file of projected types, structs, and enum referenced in the runtime class
+3. Import file of projected types, structs, and enum referenced in the runtime class

 The above structures require the help of class author to generate.
 The library defined a set of custom attributes, which, when declared on a class or methods, would allow the library to generate the missing pieces.